nitrobass24/seedsync/README.md

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
-So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`
+So -p 8800:80 would expose port 8800 from inside the container to be accessible from the host's IP on port 8800 http://192.168.x.x:8800 would show you what's running INSIDE the container on port 8800.`

-* `-p 8989` - the port sonarr webinterface
+* `-p 8800` - the port sonarr webinterface
-* `-v /config` - database and sonarr configs
+* `-v /config` - seedsync configs
-* `-v /tv` - location of TV library on disk
+* `-v /downloads` - location where you want downloads stored
-* `-v /etc/localtime` for timesync - see [Localtime](#localtime) for important information
-* `-e TZ` for timezone information, Europe/London - see [Localtime](#localtime) for important information
+* `-e TZ` for timezone information, America/Chicago (default)
-* `-e PGID` for for GroupID - see below for explanation
+* `-e GID` for for GroupID - see below for explanation
-* `-e PUID` for for UserID - see below for explanation
+* `-e UID` for for UserID - see below for explanation

-It is based on ubuntu xenial with S6 overlay, for shell access whilst the container is running do `docker exec -it sonarr /bin/bash`.

 ## Localtime

-It is important that you either set `-v /etc/localtime:/etc/localtime:ro` or the TZ variable, mono will throw exceptions without one of them set.
+It is important that you set the TZ variable.
+See [Localtime](#localtime) for important information

 ### User / Group Identifiers